Huntington Station, New York: Transportation

-The hamlet is a major hub for the area.
-It is the beginning point of electrification for the Port Jefferson Branch of the Long Island Rail Road, and numerous New York-bound trains start at Huntington station.
-The hamlet also has the 1 bus (operated by Suffolk County Transit), providing service along Route 110.
-In addition, the Town of Huntington also operates Huntington Area Rapid Transit (HART) buses through the area, with the H10 & H20 buses serving the area near the LIRR Huntington station, while the H30 & H40 buses only serve the southern portion of the hamlet by Jericho Turnpike.
+The hamlet is a major transportation hub for the area.
+It is the beginning point of electrification for the Port Jefferson Branch of the Long Island Rail Road, and numerous New York City-bound trains originate and terminate at the Huntington LIRR station.

+The hamlet also has the 1 bus (operated by Suffolk County Transit), providing service along New York State Route 110.
+In addition, the Town of Huntington also operates Huntington Area Rapid Transit (HART) buses through the area, with the H10 and H20 buses serving the area near the LIRR Huntington station, while the H30 and H40 buses only serve the southern portion of the hamlet by Jericho Turnpike.